Garrett McNamara's Kick Ass Workout

 "I was just floating around in the channel at Jaws," explains Garrett, "when Dane Keola came by and threw me the rope.
 To my surprise Uncle Dane headed straight out and did a U-turn through the lineup.
 He whipped me into the first wave of the set -- a wave that challenged every inch and fiber of me.
 I hit the bottom and looking straight up, thinking, this is a really big wave, while a megaton lip brushed my head.
 I thought I was going to get crushed and die, I was done for, but to my amazement, I held on while the wave spit me out of its giant tube.
 That was the biggest and most incredible tube ride of my life.
 I will never forget it."

-Arguably, Garrett is one of the world’s best big-wave surfers, a 5-10, 170-pound big-wave charger.
-He spends his life pursuing and chasing the biggest and deadliest waves in the world, and most recently, he went down as the man who surfed a 76-foot wave in Portugal, the biggest wave ever ridden in the world.
+Arguably Garrett is one of the world's best big wave surfers, a 5-10, 170 pound big-wave charger.
+He spends his life pursuing and chasing the biggest and deadliest waves in the world, and most recently he could go down as the man who surfed a 90 foot wave in Portugal, the biggest wave ever ridden in the world.

 Surviving these monstrous waves, you must be well-trained and physically fit to survive.
 Then you must be mentally ready and spiritually ready.

 By Joseph Grassadonia, Editor-in-Chief